 7. Dress in Comfort

 If you are breastfeeding, it’s always a good idea to carry a scarf or a baby carrier wrap – it can double as a cover-up when breastfeeding or as an accessory to hide those spit-up stains on your shirt.
-Additionally, wear comfortable shoes that won’t give your feet blisters from all the walking and running you may have to do.
+Additionally, wear comfortable shoes when you travel so they won’t give your feet blisters from all the walking and running you may have to do.

 8. Breastfeed Without Fear